- Out-of-Stock

 These photos are taken from the veneer sheets you will receive.

-While we strive to capture the color as accurately as possible, please note that the color may vary slightly from the photo.
+While we strive to capture colors as accurately as possible, please note that the colors may vary slightly from the photo.
 The screen on which the photos are viewed can also affect their appearance.

 What are Backing-grade veneers?